-The M ≥ 6 earthquakes occurred in the South-North Seismic Belt, Mainland China (longitudes from 98oE to 107oE and latitudes from 21oN to 41oN) during 1900 - 2016 are taken to measure the multifractal dimensions of spatial distribution and time sequence of events and the dominant periods.
-The multifractal dimensions, Dq, are measured from the log-log plots of Cq(r) versus r and Cq(t) versus t, where Cq(r) and Cq(t) are the generalized correlation integrals for the epicentral distribution and time sequence of events, respectively, and r and t are the epicentral distance and inter-event time, respectively, at positive q.
+The M ≥ 6 earthquakes occurred in the South-North Seismic Belt, Mainland China (longitudes from 98 - 107°E and latitudes from 21 - 41°N) during 1900 - 2016 are taken to measure the multifractal dimensionsspatial distribution and time sequence of events and the dominant periods.
+The multifractal dimensions, Dq, are measured from the log-log plots of Cq(r) versus r and Cq(t) versus t, where Cq(r) and Cq(t) are the generalized correlation integrals for the epicentral distribution and time sequence of events, respectively. r and t are the epicentral distance and inter-event time, respectively, at positive q.
 The log-log plot of Cq(r) versus r shows a linear portion when log(rl) ≤ log(r) ≤ log(ru).
-The values of rl and ru are, respectively, 120 km and 560 km for M ≥ 6 events, 100 km and 560 km for M ≥ 6.5 events, and 63 km and 560 km for M ≥ 7 events.
-The value of rl decreases with the lower-bound magnitude.
+The rl and ru values are, respectively, 120 and 560 km for M ≥ 6 events, 100 and 560 km for M ≥ 6.5 events, and 63 and 560 km for M ≥ 7 events.
+The rl value decreases with the lower-bound magnitude.
 Dq monotonically decreases with increasing q.
-The values of Dq are between 1.618 and 1.426 for M ≥ 6 events, between 1.562 and 1.108 for M ≥ 6.5 events, and between 1.365 and 0.841 for M ≥ 7 events.
-The log-log plot of Cq(t) versus t show a linear distribution when log(tl) ≤ log(t) ≤ log(tu), where tl and tu are, respectively, 5 and 50.1 years for M ≥ 6 events, 5 and 50.1 years for M ≥ 6.5 events, and 16 years and 63.1 years for M ≥ 7 event, thus suggesting that the time sequences of earthquakes in the study region are multifractal.
-The values of Dq are between 0.830 and 0.703 for M ≥ 6 events, between 0.835 and 0.820 for M ≥ 6.5 events, and between 0.786 and 0.685 for M ≥ 7 events.
+The Dq values are between 1.618 and 1.426 for M ≥ 6 events, between 1.562 and 1.108 for M ≥ 6.5 events, and between 1.365 and 0.841 for M ≥ 7 events.
+The log-log plot Cq(t) versus t show a linear distribution when log(tl) ≤ log(t) ≤ log(tu), where tl and tu are, respectively, 5 and 50.1 years for M ≥ 6 events, 5 and 50.1 years for M ≥ 6.5 events, and 16 and 63.1 years for M ≥ 7 event, thus suggesting that the time sequences of earthquake in the study region are multifractal.
+The Dq values are between 0.830 and 0.703 for M ≥ 6 events, between 0.835 and 0.820 for M ≥ 6.5 events, and between 0.786 and 0.685 for M ≥ 7 events.
 The Morlet wavelet technique is applied to analyze the dominant periods of temporal variations in numbers of yearly earthquakes for the three magnitude ranges, i.e., M ≥ 6, M ≥ 6.5, and M ≥ 7.
 The resultant dominant period is 2.94 years for M ≥ 6 events and cannot be evaluated for M ≥ 6.5 and M ≥ 7 events.